 Tromp’s constant activity comes as no surprise to everyone who knows her.
 She is a woman of action, they say.
 She wants to feel part of something bigger.
 Her travels since becoming BSU president have been well-documented on Twitter, and that’s not by accident.

 “I wanted people to know that I wasn’t going to just sit in my office with the door closed.
-I wanted to get out and meet people and connect with people and connect with the state,” said Tromp, a Wyoming native.
+I wanted to get out and meet people and connect with people and connect with the state,” said Tromp, who grew up in small-town Wyoming after being born in Ohio.
 “And it’s summer.”